lmchaines/lmchaines/README.md

-# Inventory Manager and Data Analytics Specialist
+# Inventory Manager and Data Analytics Enthusiast

 Welcome to my GitHub profile!
 I'm an enthusiastic and dedicated inventory manager and data analytics nerd with expertise in various tools and technologies.
 With a strong background in SQL, VBA, Excel, Microsoft BI, and Python, I bring a unique set of skills to effectively manage inventories and leverage data analytics for decision-making.